 and Windows programs combine all of the lines of a Unix file

-into one giant line because no carriage return-linefeed (or
+into one giant line because no

-denote the ends of the lines.
+characters are found to denote the ends of the lines.

 This sensitivity to foreign EOL markers can be frustrating for folks who share a file across different operating systems.
 For example, consider a source code file, and developers who edit this file on both Windows and Unix systems.
 If all the developers always use tools that preserve the line-ending style of the file, no problems occur.